nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 {% endprerequisite %}

-## Contact Branch to enable the beta

-To get started, contact integrations@branch.io or your Branch account manager with the following information.

-1. Whether you'd like to enable iOS or Android, or both
+## Enter your Google Analytics Tracking ID

-1. Your Google Analytics Tracking ID (tid), also known as the Property ID
+For the basic, codeless integration: find your Google Analytics Tracking ID (tid) and enter it into the Branch Dashboard.

-To locate your Google Analytics Tracking ID, navigate to [https://analytics.google.com](https://analytics.google.com) and log in.
-Click on "Home" in the navigation bar at the top of the page.
+This is also known as the Property ID, and it is of the form UA-XXXXXX-YY (e.g. UA-000000-01).
+To locate your Google Analytics Tracking ID, navigate to https://analytics.google.com and log in.
+Click on “Home” in the navigation bar at the top of the page.
 You should see your app(s), with accompanying Tracking ID.
 Copy the Tracking ID of whichever app you’re going to use with Branch.
 Here’s an example:

 {% image src="/img/pages/third-party-integrations/google-analytics/tid.png" half center alt='Example Ad' %}

+On the Branch Dashboard (dashboard.branch.io), navigate to the Webhook Marketplace page.
+Locate Google Analytics and choose “Enable”.
+If you have not yet entered billing information, please do so now.
+After that, enter your Google Analytics Tracking ID.

+{% image src="/img/pages/third-party-integrations/google-analytics/google-analytics-marketplace.png" half center alt='Example Ad' %}

+Please test your integration.
+Branch is not responsible for inaccurate Tracking IDs.

 ## Set up Google Analytics to use standard hardware or advertising identifiers (recommended)